raymond1/space-tree/README.md

 # Description of Space Tree syntax

-A valid Space Tree string consists of one or more lines.
+A valid Space Tree string consists of one or more lines separated with the line break character.
+The final line must not end in a line break.
 Each line represents a single node in a mathematical tree.
 To understand the structure of the tree and its information, it is necessary to explain some of the syntax and terminology of Space Tree notation.

 Lines are delineated from each other with the newline character.
 Each line, in turn consists of 0 or more leading spaces followed by a piece of string information.
 The spaces are used as indentation to indicate parent-child relationships amongst the lines.